Nominations open: BGS President Elect (2026-28)

 • Signing off reports, position statements and press releases (in conjunction with the Honorary Secretary)

-• Charing the BGS/RCP liaison meetings three times a year
+• Chairing the BGS/RCP liaison meetings two/three times a year and representing the BGS on the RCP Council

-The following may arise from time to time for both the President and President-Elect
+The following may arise from time to time for both the President and President Elect

 • Liaising with government departments, senior civil servants, ministers and NHS leaders on issues related to healthcare of older people